 A delicious carne asada recipe made from marinated flank steak or skirt steak and grilled until tender and juicy.
 A great addition to any Mexican meal, this authentic recipe is made with olive oil, lime juice, garlic, cumin, oregano and other simple ingredients.

 Juicy, melt in your mouth Carne Asada was always such a treat when I was growing up!

 I remember my brother or dad would pick up some carne preparada (already marinated steak) at our local Mexican meat market on Sunday and they’d grill it in the backyard while my Mom and sisters finished making the side dishes.

 When it was time to eat, they’d serve the meat on big platters family-style alongside things like Mexican rice, some Mexican salsas and homemade corn tortillas.
 It’s always been one of my favorite Sunday lunches with the family because the meat is just so good!

 What is carne asada?

 Carne asada is beef that has been marinated and grilled.
 When translated from Spanish, carne asada literally means “grilled meat.”
 Pretty simple, right?

 The most common type of meat used to make carne asada is skirt steak or flank steak.
-Skirt steak is usually thinner and a little more fatty, whereas flank steak is often a thicker and leaner cut.
-As long as they’re both sliced thinly after grilling, they both work and taste amazing.
+Skirt steak is usually thinner and a bit more fatty, whereas flank steak is often a thicker and leaner cut.
+As long as they’re both sliced thinly after grilling, they both make great options for carne asada.

 In addition to the cut of beef, one important component is the marinade.

 The marinade for carne asada varies greatly from region to region in Latin America and there is no real one “authentic” marinade.
 Some marinades are as simple as oil, salt, pepper, garlic and lime juice, and others are a longer list of ingredients and spices.

-For this carne asada marinade, I leaned towards the latter and tried to get in as much flavor as possible by using some:
+For this carne asada marinade, I leaned towards the latter and tried to get in as much flavor as possible by using some of the following: